 BIR TRAIN timeline has started and the Bureau is still conducting seminars and training to properly assists people, companies and corporation for the implementation and execution of this new tax law.
 Package 1 has started in 2018 while Package 2 which tackles introduction and implementation of Corporate Income Tax has a timeline from 2018 to 2019.
 Packages 3 and 4 which tackle Capital Income Tax and other tax measures eventually follows.

-For the year 2021, the following tax rate shall apply for annual income tax for taxpayers defined under R.A.
+If you want to compute your income tax for the year 2024 and onwards, the following tax rate shall apply for annual income tax for individual taxpayers defined under R.A.
 10963.
 We simplified the table to guide taxpayers easily.

 Individuals Earning Purely Compensation Income shall be taxed on the income tax rates prescribed above.